csrgxtu/Sauron/Slave/README.md

 #Slave
-This Slave folder contains a variety of slaves according to different web.egdouban, jd, amazon, etc.
+This Slave folder contains a variety of slaves according to different web. eg:douban, jd, amazon, etc.